-EICN, ECIC, EPIC, EAC and CIC are members of the Federal Home Loan Bank of San Francisco (FHLB).
-Members are required to purchase stock in the FHLB in addition to maintaining collateral deposits that back any funds advanced.
+All of the Company's insurance subsidiaries are members of the Federal Home Loan Bank of San Francisco (FHLB).
+Members are required to purchase stock in the FHLB in addition to maintaining collateral deposits that back any funds advanced and standby letters of credit issued.
 The Company's investment in FHLB stock is recorded at cost, which approximates fair value, as purchases and sales of these securities are at par value with the issuer.
-FHLB stock is considered a restricted security and is periodically evaluated by the Company for impairment based on the ultimate recovery of par value.
+FHLB stock is considered a restricted security and is periodically evaluated by the Company for impairment based on the estimated ultimate recovery of par value.